(Silver) Coins

 Besides the ‘Duiten’ coins there were also coins of Spanish rulers within the Netherlands provinces/ cities.
 Some produced their own currencies.
 During these times, and the ‘80 year war’, many foreign soldiers and mercenaries joined forces.
 Also trading from other countries still occurred.
 This resulted in all sorts of foreign coins from these era’s which can be found on Dutch fields.
 Jettons (rekenpenningen) were also used for other purposes – these coin like items are also possible to find.

 In 1795 the Batavian Republic was erected.
 This republic was in the wake of the French Republic and was essentially a vassal state of France.
 In 1810 the Netherlands were officially integrated into the French empire.
 After the defeat of Napoleon and the French empire in 1813 the Northern Netherlands was in transition to becoming an official kingdom.
-Which it became in 1815 under king Willem I.
+Which it became in 1815 by the rule of king Willem I.

 Hence forth until our modern ages the bloodline of the Dutch Royal family ‘Van Oranje’ would rule with their kings and queens.
 Every period had its own king or queen depicted on the coins.